 Enrollment Size of CIC Member Institutions

-CIC member institutions are typically small to mid-sized colleges and universities with the majority of members (57%) having more than 1,000 students (based on undergraduate full-time enrollment).
+CIC member institutions are diverse in size, with the majority of members having more than 1,000 students (based on undergraduate full-time enrollment).

 CIC Network Participation